techsoft3d/hc-caas-api/README.md

 ```

 ### Adding additional models to a streaming session
-To add additional models to a streaming session you can use the `enableStreamAccess` function.
-This function takes an existing sessionid and an array of model ids.
+To add additional models to a running streaming session you can use the `enableStreamAccess` function.
+This function takes an existing sessionid and an array of model ids as input.

 ```
 // In production this call should be performed server-side